gmarcy/rdpgw/README.md

 both the gateway and the RDP host.

 The Microsoft Remote Desktop Client for Mac does not have these issues and is the most flexible.
-It supports basic authentication, OpenID Connect and Kerberos and can use different credentials
+It supports basic authentication and OpenID Connect and can use different credentials

 The official Microsoft IOS and Android clients seem also more flexible.